88131 Lindau

 Direction

-From the Lotzbeckpark viewpoint, continue along the promenade and after just one minute you will reach the "Giebelbach" viewpoint.
+From the Lotzbeckpark vantage point, follow the promenade and after just one minute you will reach the "Giebelbach" vantage point.

-Relax on the comfortable double loungers and let your eyes wander over the sparkling Lake Constance.
+Relax on the comfortable double loungers and let your gaze wander over the sparkling waters of Lake Constance.
 At the end of Lindau Island, you can discover the centuries-old Powder Tower.
 It was built in 1508 as a defence tower.
-Its original tent roof was reduced in size during the Thirty Years' War to provide less attack surface.
-It helped to repel the siege by Swedish troops in 1646/47.
+Its original tent roof was reduced in size during the Thirty Years' War to provide less surface area for attack.
+In 1646/47, it helped to fend off the siege by Swedish troops.
 After the Napoleonic Wars, the tower was converted into a powder tower.
-At the end of the 19th century, it became the summer residence of the mayor.
-Today, meetings and conferences of the public utility company are held behind the two-metre-thick walls.
+At the end of the 19th century, it was used as the mayor's summer residence.
+Today, meetings and conferences of the municipal utilities are held behind the two-metre-thick walls.

-As a tourist highlight, night watchman Fridolin tells old stories about the Powder Tower at this vantage point.
+As a tourist highlight, night watchman Fridolin tells old stories about the Powder Tower from this vantage point.

 Giebelbachstraße